 How systems integration helps higher education

-Integration of systems and information is one of the holy grails of higher education modernisation.
-But why it so important?
+Integration of systems and information is one of the holy grails of higher education modernization.
+But why is it so important?
 How can it help colleges improve student outcomes, and how can it increase efficiency across campus?
 I hear questions like these often.
 Here’s how I explain the value that integration can bring to colleges and universities.

 What is systems integration—and why does higher education need it?